PadmanabhanSaravanan/AmazonWebService/README.md

 ![image lifecycle](image/lifecycle5.PNG)

-For more information about storage classes, see [Using Amazon S3 storage classes](https://docs.aws.amazon.com/AmazonS3/latest/userguide/storage-class-intro.html).
-You can define transitions for current or previous object versions or for both current and previous versions.
-Versioning enables you to keep multiple versions of an object in one bucket.
-For more information about versioning, see Using the S3 console.

-**9.** To transition non-current versions of objects between storage classes, under Transition non-current versions of objects between storage classes:
+**Step9.** To transition non-current versions of objects between storage classes, under Transition non-current versions of objects between storage classes:

 **a.** In Storage class transitions, choose the storage class to transition to: